Human rights in Benin: Employees' rights

-Workers are allowed to unionize and to strike, although they are required to provide three day's notice of strikes and the government can prohibit them for a variety of reasons.
+Workers are allowed to unionize and to strike, although they are required to provide three days' notice of strikes and the government can prohibit them for a variety of reasons.
 Workers, except for those in merchant shipping, are also entitled to bargain collectively.
 There is a National Consultation and Collective Bargaining Commission that takes part in such negotiations.
 Forced labor is illegal, although it exists in a number of sectors, with children often involved.
 Children under 12 may not work at any job; those between 12 and 14 may do light work or hold domestic jobs.
 But these restrictions are not fully enforced, and in reality children as young as seven work in farms, businesses, construction, markets, and other settings, with some being indentured to "agents" and put to work in other countries.

 Owing to a shortage of inspectors, the labor code is enforced poorly and only in the so-called formal sector.
 There is a minimum wage but it is very low, and there are various restrictions on working hours and the like but these are generally only enforced in the "formal sector".
 Health and safety standards are not enforced effectively either.